Having a lot of Users loading your Bubble.io app at the same time can be a tricky problem to solve as it creates a capacity spike.

 Conclusion

-Sudden spikes in Users can be a tricky challenge to solve, since your app’s capacity is completely fine except for those few minutes where it isn’t.
+Sudden spikes in Users can be a tricky challenge to solve, since your app’s workload can be spent within those few minutes where everyone wants access.
+Unless you have additional WU available, the app may go offline, wreaking all sorts of havoc in both the online and offline world.
 Upgrading your plan just for those short bursts can feel excessive and may not be enough to solve the problem.

 Think about what kind of load you are putting on the server the second a User loads your app.
 Are you loading a heavy page?
 Do you have a lot of workflows running as soon as the page loads?
 Are you redirecting incorrectly?

-Finally, think about how you can spread out capacity 1) over time and 2) over different services, by using third-party services for things like chat and even considering a virtual queuing system to avoid the overload altogether.
+Finally, think about how you can spread out the server work 1) over time and 2) over different services, by using third-party services for things like chat and even considering a virtual queuing system to avoid the overload altogether.

 To learn more about how you can optimize your Bubble app for performance, check out our book The Ultimate Guide to Bubble Performance and our shorter listicle 6 ways to improve your Bubble app’s performance.
 To learn more about Bubble security, including the different kinds of redirects, you may also want to check out The Ultimate Guide to Bubble Security.